NeuPhysics/neutrino/docs/oscillations.rst

    **This diagonalize the Hamiltonian LOCALLY.
 It's not possible to diagonalize the Hamiltonian globally if the electron number density is not a constant.**

-   **The point is, for equation of motion, we have a differential with respect to position** :math:`x`! **So even we diagonalize the Hamiltonian, the equation of motion won't be diagonalized.
+   **The point is, for equation of motion, we have a differentiation with respect to position** :math:`x`! **So even we diagonalize the Hamiltonian, the equation of motion won't be diagonalized.
 An extra matrix will occur on the LHS and de-diagonalize the Hamiltonian on RHS.**

 .. note::